-7. Large-volume sampling for changes across climate transitions: Rare isotopes, gases, microparticles, biological materials, and other measurements that have not yet been fully exploited in ice core research may offer new opportunities for discovery if large volumes of ice can be made available.
-Examples include 14C of CH4 to trace methane hydrate destabilization, and nano-diamonds, 3He, and micrometeorites as tracers of extraterrestrial impacts.
-In the case of traditional drill sites, replicate coring technology is needed to obtain adequate sample sizes, and in situ melting has been suggested as a means of sampling large volumes of air from deep ice core sites.
-Blue ice areas have the potential for d providing unlimited samples but specialized o equipment is needed for sampling.
-A version of the new large-diameter blue ice drill mentioned above, capable of drilling vertically to ~200 m would greatly improve access to the blue ice m archive.
-Chainsaw-based quarrying tools such as those used at Mt.
-Moulton and in marble b quarries might also be considered.
-Furthermore, there are good reasons to consider true h
+7. Large-volume sampling of climatic intervals of high interest: Rare isotopes, ultra-trace species, micro-particles, biological materials, and other measurements that have not yet been fully exploited in ice core research offer new opportunities for discovery if large volumes of ice are made available.
+Examples include 14C of CH4 to trace methane hydrate destabilization during past warming events (Petrenko et al., 2009), and nano-diamonds, 3He, and micrometeorites as tracers of extraterrestrial impacts.
+In the case of traditional drill sites, replicate coring technology is needed to obtain larger sample sizes, and in situ melting has been suggested (but not yet successfully used) as a means of sampling large volumes of air from deep ice core sites.
+Blue ice areas such as Taylor Glacier and Allan Hills currently provide the best opportunities for rapid collection of large samples of ancient ice with relatively light logistics (e.g., Buizert et al., 2014).
+Ice sections ranging in age from Early Holocene to 1 Myr have already been clearly identified at these sites (e.g., Higgins et al., 2015; Korotkikh et al., 2011) and are ready for access / sampling by future projects.
+Continued studies at these sites that would provide more detailed and complete age maps of the outcropping ice are desired.